Maggie Grace: Career

 After the filming of The Jane Austen Book Club was completed, Grace briefly returned to Hawaii to shoot a guest spot on the Lost season 3 episode "Exposé".
 She starred in the 2008 thriller film Taken with Liam Neeson, who was at the top of a list of male actors Grace wished to work with that she had written just two months before she was cast.
 She played the lead in Simon Fellows' 2009 Malice in Wonderland, a modern adaptation of Lewis Carroll's Alice's Adventures in Wonderland.
-In 2010, Grace starred in the drama Flying Lessons, and appeared opposite Tom Cruise and Cameron Diaz in James Mangold's film Knight and Day, as well as in Faster, with Dwayne Johnson.
+In 2010, Grace starred in the drama Flying Lessons, and appeared in James Mangold's film Knight and Day, as well as in Faster.
 Grace's busy schedule prevented her from returning as Shannon in "LA X", the season premiere for Losts sixth and final season, but she did return for the series finale "The End".
-In September 2010, it was revealed that Grace was chosen to play Irina in The Twilight Saga: Breaking Dawn Part 1 and 2.
+In September 2010, it was revealed that Grace was chosen to play Irina in The Twilight Saga: Breaking Dawn Part 1 and Part 2.

 In December 2012, it was announced Grace would be making her Broadway debut in Picnic.
 The play opened for previews on December 14, running at the American Airlines Theatre.
-Sebastian Stan co-stars with Grace in the Pulitzer Prize winning play.

-She also made her first appearance as a guest star in the Showtime Series Californication in January 2013, in which she plays a groupie and muse to the rock and roll world as well as the personal interest of Hank Moody, starring David Duchovny.
+She also made her first appearance as a guest star in the Showtime Series Californication in January 2013, in which she plays a groupie and muse to the rock and roll world as well as the personal interest of Hank Moody.

 In 2018, she joined the cast of Fear the Walking Dead as Althea, a journalist.

-Other projects
+Personal life and public image

+While still working on Lost, Grace and Ian Somerhalder adopted a feral cat named Roo which they found "literally dying" in the jungle on the set.
+She said that the cat is now her "travel buddy."
+In February 2017, Grace became engaged to Brent Bushnell, the CEO of an entertainment company.
+They were married on May 28, 2017.
+The couple's first child, a son, was born in 2020.
+The couple's second child, a daughter, was born in 2023.
+The couple divorced in 2025.